How To Start A Web Design Business [and Get Your First Client!]

 - Find your first client.

-Designing your own web design website needs to be step one (or a very close second at the very least).
+Creating your own website needs to be step one (or a very close second at the least).
 If you want to truly start your own business, then continue reading.
 If you just want to work for another boss and pay huge fees to list your services on other platforms, then skip to step three.

 How To Start A Web Design Business Using WordPress